GPS Signals: The Complete Guide to Global Positioning System Signal Technology

 Signal tracking maintains lock on satellite signals.
 Phase-locked loops track carrier frequencies within 1 Hz precision.
 Delay-locked loops maintain code alignment within 0.1 chips.

-Correlation techniques extract navigation messages.
+Correlation techniques extract system messages.
 Receivers compare incoming signals with locally generated replicas.
 The correlation process achieves 30-35 dB processing gain.

 Multipath signals create reception challenges.
 Receivers employ various techniques to mitigate multipath effects.
 Narrow correlator spacing reduces multipath errors by 50%.